Clint Murchison Sr.: Business

 Murchison worked in his father's bank before serving in the United States Army during World War I. In 1919 he joined lifelong friend Sid Richardson as a lease trader in the Burkburnett oil field near Wichita Falls, Texas.
 He quickly moved into oil exploration and development in North and West Texas.
 Murchison sold his holdings in 1925 for $5 million.

 In 1929 Murchison formed the Southern Union Gas Company which supplied natural gas to Texas, Oklahoma, Arkansas and New Mexico.
 In 1930 he became one of the earliest developers in the East Texas oil field acquiring extensive leases and building the Tyler Pipe Line to deliver crude oil to a new refinery in Tyler, Texas.
 Murchison named his new corporation American Liberty Oil Company to express his opposition to government regulation.

 In the late 1930s, Murchison began diversifying his investments working with his sons, John Dabney and Clint Jr., who joined the business after World War II.
 They acquired life insurance companies, banks, bus lines, railroads, publishing firms, heavy industrial building materials companies and other leisure-themed companies.
 Holdings included New York Central Railroad, BB gun maker Daisy Manufacturing Company, Lionel Trains, Henry Holt Publishing, Field & Stream magazine, Heddon Rod & Reel, and Alleghany Corporation.

 In 1945 Murchison formed Delhi Oil Corporation, which became one of the largest integrated independent oil companies in the country.
 Delhi's Canadian subsidiary developed gas reserves in Western Canada leading Murchison to build the 2,100-mile Trans-Canada Pipe Lines completed in 1958.
 Delhi Australia developed gas reserves in Australia and Delhi Coastal Transmission transported gas from Texas to Florida.
 In 1955, Delhi merged with Taylor Oil and Gas Company to form Delhi-Taylor Corporation.
 Murchison also acquired holdings in the Kirby Petroleum Company.

 Murchison was also a cattle rancher with extensive ranches in Mexico and East Texas.

+Murchison had good relations with the Haitian dictator François 'Papa Doc' Duvalier.
+Murchison owned a Haitian flour mill.